 Through its majority-owned subsidiary, Apoptosis Technology, Inc. ("ATI"), the Company is developing additional technology platforms based on the regulation of programmed cell death, or apoptosis.
 ATI is applying its understanding of how apoptotic pathways are triggered in cells to identify product candidates for the treatment of cancer and viral infections, two targets where inhibition of apoptosis is recognized as an essential element of the disease.
 ATI has identified several key proteins which play a role in the regulation of apoptosis in cancer cells and viruses and, using these, has developed proprietary screens with which to identify leads for drug development.

-The Company was organized in 1981 as a Massachusetts corporation.
-The Company's principal offices are located at 333 Providence Highway, Norwood, Massachusetts 02062, and its telephone number is (617) 769-4242.
+principal offices are located at 333 Providence Highway, Norwood, Massachusetts 02062, and its telephone number is (617) 769-4242.

 SELLING STOCKHOLDERS